Pavitra Bandham: Soundtrack

 Music was composed by M. M. Keeravani.
 Music was released on T-Series Audio Company.
+The song "Aparupamainadamma" was reused in the film's Tamil and Hindi remakes.

 Remakes

 Reception

 A critic from Andhra Today opined that "The movie 'Pavithra Bandham' has a good message for the present day youth obsessed by the western culture.
 The movie sends across a clear message that marriage is a unique relationship".